 "Students will graduate with much higher debts than ever before, averaging more than £44,000."
 (Institute for Fiscal Studies)

 Applying for an apprenticeship?
 Fantastic news.
 You are going to need a CV that is tailored for an apprenticeship application.
 Check out our Apprenticeship CV Guide, it also has a downloadable CV template.
 Employers will be like playdoh in your hands.

-Why should YOU do an intermediate apprenticeship?
-Hmm, that’s a tricky one.
-We’ll give you TEN reasons; ten reasons why intermediate apprenticeships are a marvellous option for school leavers after their GCSEs.
+We’ll give you NINE reasons; nine reasons why level 2 apprenticeships are a marvellous option for school leavers after their GCSEs.

-- Intermediate apprentices are highly employable candidates, because they have been trained for a specific job, or for a role within a company.
+- Apprentices are highly employable because they have been trained to do a specific job.